greenorbitspace/web/src/content/news/green-orbit-digital-joins-space4climate-to-drive-climate-action.md

 categories:
 - news
 name: Green Orbit Digital Joins Space4Climate to Drive Climate Action
+exerpt: "Green Orbit Digital proudly announces its membership of Space4Climate, a leading advocate for leveraging Earth Observation data to combat climate change. "
 ---

-Green Orbit Digital proudly announces its membership of Space4Climate, a leading advocate for leveraging Earth Observation data to combat climate change.

-# Green Orbit Digital Joins Space4Climate to Drive Climate Action

 Green Orbit Digital proudly announces its membership of Space4Climate, a leading advocate for leveraging Earth Observation data to combat climate change.
 Space4Climate is a dynamic UK network representing the UK’s Earth Observation community, fostering collaboration among public, private, and academic entities to harness satellite data for climate monitoring and informed decision-making.